 Dental Implants Offer Unrivaled Longevity and Stability

 With proper oral hygiene, dental implants can last 40 years or longer.
-While you may need to replace your restoration, the implants themselves can provide a lifetime of benefits.
+While you may need to replace your restoration, the titanium implants themselves can provide a lifetime of benefits.

 Improved Jaw Health

 Dental implants are the only tooth replacement solution that prevents jawbone atrophy after tooth loss.
 By receiving an implant-supported restoration from Dr. Stein, you can avoid the aged, sunken look caused by a shrinking jawbone.

 I have been a patient of Dr. James Stein for decades and could never ever imagine going anywhere else.
 He is the ABSOLUTE best.
 Dr. Stein is a perfectionist and totally trustworthy.
 Over the years, I have had various dental procedures including having a new crown done 2 days ago.
 What a fabulous experience.
 The whole experience did not have any pain and took one visit (2 hours) and I walked out with a flawless crown.
 Dr. Stein has state of the art equipment which makes all visits extremely efficient.